 Mon chou: my sweetheart

 Ma petite: my little love

-The list actually could be a lot bigger, but we covered a lot of ground.
+We covered a lot of ground.
 I hope you can now better express your loving sentiments to one another, or understand key love terms in the French language.

 To return to our French Language Learning section, please click HERE.